 For couples with minor children it is important to choose an appropriate guardian to serve should both parents die before their children are adults.
 Normally, a married couple will name the surviving spouse as the primary guardian, with other trusted family members or close friends as alternates.
 In some instances, it may be desirable to split the duties of taking care of the children and taking care of money or property left in trust for the children, depending upon the experience of the proposed caretakers.

-Couples whose combined estates are over $1,000,000 frequently wish to set up their estates to preserve the maximum state or federal estate tax exemption amount which can pass free of Massachusetts, Maryland.
-In Massachusetts, the exemption is currently $1,000,000.
-The federal amount for 2012 is $5,120,000.
-Under current federal law, the exemption amount will drop back, in 2013, to a $1,000,000 amount-- but stay tuned, because there will be significant pressure to raise this (at least to $2,000,000, if not $3,500,000).
-However, this would require Congress to actually pass something, so at this point, no one can be sure that the lower exemption amount will be raised.
+Couples whose combined estates are over $1,000,000 frequently wish to set up their estates to preserve the maximum state or federal estate tax exemption amount which can pass free of Massachusetts estate taxes.
+In Massachusetts, the estate tax exemption is currently $1,000,000.
+The estimated federal estate tax exemption amount for 2014 is $5,340,000.
+(For married couples, opportunities exist to combine the exemptions of the couples.)
 At the present time, New Hampshire does not have an inheritance tax.
 Although property passing to a surviving spouse generally passes free of estate tax, upon the death of the surviving spouse, the potential to pass a total of $2,000,000 of your combined estates free of both state and federal estate tax to your children may be lost if proper planning is not done prior to the death of the first spouse.
 There are a variety of techniques available to reduce or eliminate estate taxes, most commonly including trusts, but there are certain trade-offs.
 It is important to understand the impact prior to executing any document with testamentary effect (including wills, deeds with right of survivorship, and contracts having beneficiary designations, including life insurance.

-It is important to realize that even if you live in a state without an estate tax, your real estate in another state, or moving to another state, can result in an estate tax unless you plan around it.
+It is important to realize that even if you live in a state without an estate tax, owning real estate in another state, or moving to another state, can result in an estate tax unless you plan ahead.

 At the same time you are planning your estate, you should also consider a Power of Attorney.
 A "Power of Attorney" can give a trusted individual the authority to do anything with your property, money, and securities that you could do yourself in person.
 In case of your absence or incapacity, you may wish someone else to be able to act upon your behalf, but you must give them the power to do so prior to your absence or incapacity.
 A Durable Power of Attorney will allow someone to act even if you become incapacitated.
 A springing power of attorney will only become effective in the event that you are found by a medical doctor to be without capacity to act.
 A limited power of attorney authorizes your agent to act only in specific circumstances or with regard to specific property.
 In your Power of Attorney, you may also nominate a prospective guardian in the event of incapacity .